mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 work.
 The authors also got valuable initial feedback that highly influenced the design of the V2 version of the [@MP-UNITS] library.

-In the following years, the library's authors scoped on getting more feedback from the production and design and developed version 2 of the [@MP-UNITS] library that resolves the issues raised by the users and Committee members.
+In the following years, the library's authors focused on getting more feedback from the production about the design and developed version 2 of the [@MP-UNITS] library that resolves the issues raised by the users and Committee members.
 The features and interfaces of this version are close to being the best we can get with the current version of the C++ language standard.

-This paper is authored by not only the [@MP-UNITS] library developers but also by the authors of other actively maintained similar libraries on the market and other active members of the C++ physical quantities and units community who have worked on this subject for many years.
+This paper is authored by the [@MP-UNITS] library developers, the authors of other actively maintained similar libraries on the market, and other active members of the C++ physical quantities and units community who have worked on this subject for many years.
 We join our forces to say with one voice that we deeply care about standardizing such features as a part of the C++ Standard Library.
 Based on our long and broad experience in the subject, we agree that the interfaces we will provide in the upcoming proposals are the best we can get today in the C++ language.

-During the Kona 2023 ISO C++ Committee meeting we got a repeating feedback that there should be a one, big, unified paper with all the contents inside.
-Addressing this requirement, this paper not only adds a detailed design description, but also includes the most important parts of [@P2980R1], [@P2981R1], and [@P2982R1].
+During the Kona 2023 ISO C++ Committee meeting, we got repeating feedback that there should be one big, unified paper with all the contents inside.
+Addressing this requirement, this paper adds a detailed design description and also includes the most important parts of [@P2980R1], [@P2981R1], and [@P2982R1].
+With this, we assume that [@P2981R1] and [@P2982R1] are superseded by this paper.
+The plan and scope described in [@P2980R1] might still be updated based on the current progress and feedback from the upcoming discussions.

 # Terms and definitions